 “I just thought, ‘Oh, crap,’” she said.
 “That’s 15 or 16 years of my professional identity just gone.
 Suddenly, I was nothing.
 I didn’t have a job title at all.”

-Flat organisation is a way of structuring a business without relying on managers.
-If the traditional work hierarchy is a pyramid, with employees starting at the base and progressing upwards through different layers of management throughout their career, flat organisation aims to remove as many of those layers as possible.
+Flat organization is a way of structuring a business without relying on managers.
+If the traditional work hierarchy is a pyramid, with employees starting at the base and progressing upwards through different layers of management throughout their career, flat organization aims to remove as many of those layers as possible.

 One of the original pioneers of the flat concept was Brazilian businessman Ricardo Semler, who dramatically fired 60% of all the managers at Semco when he inherited the company from his father in the 1980s.
 He has since experimented with other democratic management systems such as letting Semco’s 3,000 employees set their own salaries.
 At the heart of these experiments is a fundamental culture shift away from top-down management, and a desire to empower employees to make their own decisions.

 It’s a concept that resonated with Alison Sturgess-Durden, director at Mayden—and the colleague who took Rees-Jones to lunch.
 “The way that hierarchy works is that you manage work by managing people.
 But, at the end of the day, it’s the work that needs managing,” she said.

 “If you follow the premise that most people can manage themselves—because we all do, because we’re adults—then why, when they get into the workplace, do we think that people can’t do that?”